roylau98/FYP/README.md

 The objectives of the final year project was:
 1. To build a GUI that can parse, process and visualise CSI data captured using the ESP32 CSI Tool and the ESP32 microcontroller.
-2. To Investigate the feasibility of performing respiration sensing using the ESP32 CSI Tool and the ESP32 microcontroller.
+2. To investigate the feasibility of performing respiration sensing using the ESP32 CSI Tool and the ESP32 microcontroller.
 3. To build a keystroke inference system using the ESP32 CSI Tool and the ESP32 microcontroller for CSI collection and a deep learning model for keystroke inference.

 This `README.md` shows the files found in this folder, and instructions to setup and run the codes.